magpie-ea/magpie-site/datacollection/02MTurk.markdown

 ---
 layout: datacollection
-title: Posting a _babe experiment as a HIT on MTurk
+title: Posting a _magpie experiment as a HIT on MTurk
 redirect_from: /datacollection/1.html
 section: datacollection
 ---

 # {{ page.title }}

-You can post a _babe experiment as an external HIT on MTurk.
-If you are familiar with posting external HITs, the only thing that you need to take into account is that _babe experiments send their collected data to the _babe backend.
-So, in order to collect the data from your experiment, you would visit the _babe backend to download a CSV file.
+You can post a _magpie experiment as an external HIT on MTurk.
+If you are familiar with posting external HITs, the only thing that you need to take into account is that _magpie experiments send their collected data to the _magpie backend.
+So, in order to collect the data from your experiment, you would visit the _magpie backend to download a CSV file.
 No need to go via MTurk.

 If you are not familiar with posting external HITs on MTurk, here is a simple method that uses `boto3`, which is a Python SDK for Amazon's Web Services (AWS).
-The [MTurkDeployTemplate](https://github.com/babe-project/MTurkDeployTemplate) gives a full example of an experiment that uses this method.
+The [MTurkDeployTemplate](https://github.com/magpie-ea/MTurkDeployTemplate) gives a full example of an experiment that uses this method.

 The method we propose here is easy in the sense that it might require less downloading / installing than other methods.
 You only need Python and the `boto3` package.
 (But [here](https://github.com/Ciyang/experiment_template) and [there](https://cocolab.stanford.edu/mturk-tools.html) are fully viable alternative methods and resources that provide additional useful information.)